NavirInc/Normes-De-Developpement-WordPress/README.md

+[!WARNING]
+This document is currently under development.
+Suggestions for improvements are welcome.

 # DEVELOPMENT STANDARDS FOR WORDPRESS

 We aim to deliver lean websites to our clients, which means they should be fast, easy to edit, and easy to maintain over the long term.
 Also, to facilitate the maintenance of multiple sites, we want them to be programmed uniformly as much as possible.
 These desires obviously impact the choice of technologies and working methods.